smartpricing/agentnet/README.md

 // console.log(response.getContent());
 ```

-## Links to Examples
+## Examples

-*   **Simple Agent Example**: For beginners, the `examples/simple/simple.js` provides a minimal implementation of an accommodation agent, perfect for understanding the basic concepts of agent definition and tool binding.
+*   **Simple Agent Example**: For beginners, the [`examples/simple/README.md`](https://github.com/yourusername/agentnet/blob/main/examples/simple/README.md) provides a minimal implementation of an accommodation agent, perfect for understanding the basic concepts of agent definition and tool binding.

-*   **Smart Shopping/Booking Example**: See a multi-agent system in action for a smart booking scenario in `examples/smartness/index.js`.
+*   **Booking Example**: See a multi-agent system in action for a smart booking scenario in [`examples/smartness/README.md`](https://github.com/yourusername/agentnet/blob/main/examples/smartness/README.md).
 This demonstrates concepts like agent discovery, handoffs, and tool usage in a practical setup.

-*   **Customer Support Example**: Explore a customer support system with specialized agents for different support domains in `examples/customer-support/index.js`.
+*   **Customer Support Example**: Explore a customer support system with specialized agents for different support domains in [`examples/customer-support/README.md`](https://github.com/yourusername/agentnet/blob/main/examples/customer-support/README.md).
 This shows how agents can collaborate to resolve complex customer inquiries.

-*   **Event Planner Example**: Check out the event planning system in `examples/event-planner/index.js` that demonstrates how agents can coordinate to manage calendars, find suitable time slots, and handle event scheduling.
+*   **Event Planner Example**: Check out the event planning system in [`examples/event-planner/README.md`](https://github.com/yourusername/agentnet/blob/main/examples/event-planner/README.md) that demonstrates how agents can coordinate to manage calendars, find suitable time slots, and handle event scheduling.